‘I’m ready to talk’: Meghan’s upcoming interview with Oprah Winfrey is already dividing Britons

 Still, matters are complicated.
 Harry and Meghan live in a mansion in Montecito, a wealthy seaside enclave north of Los Angeles.
 Winfrey is their nearby neighbor.

-A year ago, Harry announced that he is partnering with Winfrey on a documentary series on mental health for Apple TV Plus.
+A year ago, Harry announced he was partnering with Winfrey on a mental health documentary series for Apple TV Plus.

 Robert Hardman, author of “Our Queen,” said: “It’s extraordinary how any story to do with the Sussexes, you get instant pile-on, from both directions.
 Maybe it’s filling a kind of Brexit void as the issue that people want to get very aerated about immediately.”

-“Aerated” being a Britishism that means “agitated, angry, or overexcited.”
+“Aerated” being a Britishism that means “agitated, angry or overexcited.”

 Hardman thought that many Britons are sorry the couple is gone.
 The wedding was a huge hit and a great day for the monarchy, he said, and people “feel sad it hasn’t panned out.”